-3. Proposals from the School of Business - All items passed as written.
+3. Proposals from the School of Business - Items A and C passed as written, Item B passed as amended in the attachment.

-- A. Modify professional development requirements for Bachelor of Business Administration - B. Modify pre-requisite for BUSI 305
+- A. Modify professional development requirements for Bachelor of Business Administration - B. Modify pre-requisite for BUSI 305 - C. Modify Certificate of Healthcare Executive Management program of study

-4. Proposals from the School of Education - Items A and B passed as amended in the attachment.
-Items C and D passed as written.
+4. Proposals from the School of Education - All items passed as written.

-- A. Modify Natural Sciences requirement for Early Childhood Education program - B. Modify Natural Sciences requirement for Elementary Education program - C. Modify Pre-Professional Education/Professional Education courses

-D. Modify Language for adding an endorsement to an Elementary Education degree
+- A. Modify Natural Sciences requirement for Early Childhood Education program - B. Modify Natural Sciences requirement for Elementary Education program - C. Modify Pre-Professional Education/Professional Education courses - D. Modify Language for adding an endorsement to an Elementary Education degree